The best hotels in Podgorica

 Hotel Podgorica especially deserves attention.
 The Morača Riverfront location gives you views that City Centre concrete blocks simply can't match.
 It's also a 5-minute walk from the old Ribnica confluence, which is one of the more peaceful spots in the city.
 Splurge if the budget allows. you'll notice the difference.

-Podgorica's best neighborhoods
+Podgorica's best hotel regions

 City Centre is where you want to be for walkability and nightlife, but Stara Varoš gives you more character per dollar.
 Start your search in City Centre, then consider Stara Varoš if you want something with soul.